Jarl-Bjoern/Yggdrasil/README.md

 </div><br />

 ## 🛡️ Official Documentation
-Under the link below you can find the official documentation on how to use the tool.
+Under the link below you can find the official documentation about the tool.

 <div align="center">
 ➡️ <a href="https://github.com/Jarl-Bjoern/Yggdrasil/wiki">